zakilay2/zakilay2/README.md

   - Distinguishing between front-end, back-end, and full-stack developers
   - How data moves through the internet
   - Describing the technologies that underpin the internet.
+  - Using HTML to create a simple web page

 🚗 My Front End Development Journey Progress: